rixx/books.rixx.de/data/reviews/pete-walker/complex-ptsd-from-surviving-to-thriving/index.md

   text: Contains a vivid description of PTSD.
 - book: alice-miller-ruth-ward/the-drama-of-the-gifted-child
   text: An other take on early childhood and invisible neglect.
+review:
+  date_read:
+  - 2020-02-16
+  rating: 2
+  tldr: Says a lot of true things.
+Not immediately useful for me, but still recommended
+    if you want to learn about cPTSD/PTSD/trauma.
 social:
   mastodon:
     datetime: 2020-07-02 10:44:59.229079